ChaymaeOuh/alx-system_engineering-devops/0x0B-ssh/README.md

-This directory for 0x0B-ssh project
+This directory for ssh project